top of page

 Death and Dying

 When approaching the end of your life, it's common to want to protect loved ones as they navigate their own anticipatory grief.
-You may feel the need for an objective space to discuss your concerns and fears or to perhaps to reflect on the joy you've experienced.
+You may feel the need for an objective space to discuss your concerns and fears, or to perhaps to reflect on the joy you've experienced throughout your life.
 Whether you wish to explore the present moment or revisit past events, I hold space for you to openly share your experiences.

 Birth and death mark the transitions into and out of life as we know it.
 Just as we can prepare for a good birth, we can also prepare for a good death.
 Dying is a rite of passage, an inevitable and sacred part of being human.
 Let's honour your life, in all its rich complexity, together.